KyleAMathews/proving-contraries/pages/reasoning-from-1st-principles.md

 * "What underlies human behavior?"
 * "How do people learn?"
 * "What does learning mean anyways?"
-* "What am I actually trying to accomplish when I 'discipline' my children?"
+* "What am I actually trying to accomplish when I discipline my children?"
 * "What are my various emotional/mental states when I'm around my children?"
-* "How do I know if my "discipline" is actually helping them?"
+* "How do I know if my discipline is actually helping them?"

-By continually asking and following these types of questions downward, we find and deeply understand the fundamental truths that underlie our specific problem.
+By continually asking and following answers to these types of questions downward, we find and deeply understand the fundamental truths that underlie our specific problems.
 Armed with this renewed source of understanding, we can now reason more clearly about our problem.

 Returning to our child discipline example, in the course of your pondering and asking and following answers downward you might reread